hzwer/ICCV2019-LearningToPaint/README.md

 ## Training

 ### Neural Renderer
-To create a differentiable painting environment, we need train the NSR firstly.
+To create a differentiable painting environment, we need train the neural renderer firstly.

 ```
 $ python3 train_bezier.py